Compressed Air Leak Detection

 How much does an air leak cost?

-An air leak on a 100 psi compressed air system coming from a 1/64-inch hole will be losing about 0.45 cfm at a cost of $0.13 per day or $48.00 per year.
+An air leak on a 100 psi compressed air system coming from a 1/64-inch hole will lose about 0.45 cfm at a cost of $0.13 per day, or $48 per year.
 A leak that small is almost impossible to hear without special equipment.
-A 3/32-inch leak on that same compressed air system will be losing 14.50 cfm at a cost of $4.59 per day or $1,675.00 per year.
+A 3/32-inch leak on that same compressed air system will lose 14.50 cfm at a cost of $4.59 per day, or $1,675 per year.
 To avoid these costly wastes, contact Columbia Water & Light to set up an ongoing maintenance for your compressed air system.

 What are the problems associated with leaks?